xetdata/easy-etl/README.md

 Here's how to get started:
 1. Fork this repo.
 2. Create a new repo in GitHub.
 Selecting your forked repo as a template.
+3. Add write permissions to Actions.
+This enables the pipeline to check the files back into the repo.
+Click on the repo Settings.
+Select `Actions` and `General`.
+Scroll down to `Workflow permissions`, and select `Read and write permissions`
 3. Follow the instructions at [XetData integration for GitHub](https://github.com/apps/xetdata) and install the app to your new repo
 4. Edit `src/pipeline.py` and replace the code in `extract()` with your own ETL code.
 5. Make sure to save your requirements with `pip freeze > requirements.txt`